 Since 2000, the Estuary Partnership has provided environmental education programs and hands-on outdoor learning experiences to more than 81,000 students.
-To request a program for your class or school, complete the PROGRAM REQUEST.
-We begin accepting on-line program requests on May 15th each year for the following school year.
+To request a program for your class or school, submit a Program Request.
+We begin accepting on-line program requests and will have the live link available on May 15th each year for the following school year.
 Space is limited and programs offered may change yearly.

 Please see our FAQ for more information about our education programs

 View our access and inclusion resources for programs and paddles.

 Our hands-on science lessons support field programs and teacher goals, and are aligned with NGSS standards.
 We typically deliver two to three, 1-hour lessons as part of a unit for grades 3-6.
 Units are tied to field trip activities and grant funded opportunities for the year.